There is a presumption that an illness is work-related when a police officer is diagnosed with the following:

 Because Doug was a police officer and his condition is disabling within 12 years of the end of his employment, it is considered a work injury.

-If a police officer that has been employed for at least two years and develops lung disease, it is conclusively presumed that the lung disease came from employment if it is diagnosed and disabling in some way.
+If a police officer has been employed for at least two years and develops lung disease, it is conclusively presumed that the lung disease came from employment if it is diagnosed and disabling in some way.

 The lung disease conclusive presumption continues: